 - What about cancelling my oldest credit card – is it true you should never do that?

 - How do you cancel a credit card?

 I’ll answer all of those questions and more below.

 But before I do, there’s one thing you need to know about closing credit cards.
 When your focus is on getting out of debt, you have to do what’s best for you.

 Let’s start with this, especially if you’re wondering about the pros and cons of closing a credit card.
 The short answer is: it depends on your goals, your situation, and how you’re currently using them.

 You know your situation best.

 If you just want to close a single credit card because you hate the annual fee, read on to that section.
-But if you are in credit card debt and struggling to get out, chances are the answer is yes.
+But if you’re in credit card debt and struggling to get out, chances are the answer is yes.
 Especially if you continue to add to their balance, despite your goal of paying them off.

 (Unless you’re about to borrow for a big ticket item like a house.
 You typically shouldn’t open or close any accounts or make any major purchases or unusual transactions in that case.)

 If you’re struggling with credit card debt, at a minimum you should consider cutting them up.
 And if the thought of even just cutting up your credit cards fills you with anxiety, that’s a sign that you really should consider doing so.
-(You can read more about cutting up credit cards here.)

 People commonly want to keep at least one card for emergencies, but you need family/friends and MONEY in an emergency.
 Credit cards are not money.
 They’re a means of payment that creates debt.
 So make building an emergency fund the priority if you don’t have a good sized one already.